-The exploded package detonated on the front steps of St. Stephen's Episcopal Church between Wednesday evening and Thursday morning, when the church's rector arrived and discovered the damage, the Rt.
-Rev. C. Andrew Doyle, bishop of the Episcopal Diocese of Texas, said in a statement.
+The church explosion in Beaumont caused minor damage to the building, police said.
+The church’s rector discovered the damage, the Right Rev. C. Andrew Doyle, bishop of the Episcopal Diocese of Texas, said in a statement.

 The explosion caused minor damage to the building, Beaumont police said.

 The blast was discovered two weeks after police said a package bomb was found, but did not explode, outside a Starbucks in Beaumont, about 2 miles northwest of the church.